 Janice Louise Wilsey joined Peoples Temple when she was still a teenager.
 She was the second of three children born to Franklin (“Hank”) and Barbara Wilsey, from Covelo and Ukiah; she had an elder brother, Sam, and a younger one named Douglas.
-Jan attended Ukiah High School, one of the schools where Jim Jones used to teach at the time.
+Jan attended Ukiah High School, during the time that Jim Jones taught grade 6 in Potter Valley.
 However, it is unclear whether it was there that she had first met him, or rather in one of his night classes in the Ukiah adult education program: Jan’s friend Christine Lucientes was a regular attendant of the latter ones and might have taken her there.
 The lively atmosphere Jones created, and his personal engagement with each and every one of his students attracted young people.
 For Jan and Christine, however, the attraction of Peoples Temple and its pastor went far beyond.
 They seemed to have found something truly life-changing and meaningful.

 Only small bits of information could be found about Jan’s early years in the church:

 The first one is from Kathy Barbour, a former member, who fondly remembers a Temple service in Redwood Valley when Jan was given an opportunity to shine.
 She writes :

 During the service, Jan Wilsey, a young Native American from the Pomo tribe in Middletown, stood up and sang Buffy Sainte-Marie’s “My County Tis of Thy People You’re Dying,” a wrenching recount of the tragedies suffered by her people.
 Well, I had loved that song, and Buffy Sainte-Marie, and it just swept me away.